bean-mhm/img-aligner/README.md

 > the program, or `--silent` to disable logging.
 The help message explains
 > every option and flag.

+Check out `demo/exposure-bracket-batch-processing` for a number of exposure-bracketed images and a Python script that uses img-aligner's CLI to align these images.

 # How to Run

 You can find the latest release in